ezzabuzaid/ngx-form-factory/README.md

 * `Form` extends `FormGroup`  with additional instance methods
 	1. `getControlValue(controlName, defaultValue)` returns the value of the specified control name and defaultValue if the value is null or undefined
 	2. `hasControlError(controlName, errorName)` checks if the specified control name has an error
-	3. `getName(controlName)` simple method that will return the same provided name, it mainly been create to be used in HTML with `[formControlName]` directive
+	3. `getName(controlName)` simple method that will return the same provided name, it mainly has been create to be used in HTML with `[formControlName]` directive, in case of name change the compiler will rise an error up
+	4. `get(controlName)` the same one in `FormGroup`, but with typing

 * Field => FormControl